API Documentation

 New values of the diagonal elements.

 Values may have any length.
 If the diagonal is longer than values, then the remaining diagonal entries will not be set.
-If values if longer than the diagonal, then the remaining values are ignored.
+If values are longer than the diagonal, then the remaining values are ignored.

 If a scalar value is given, all of the diagonal is set to it.